 Welcome to the New York Blood Center's National Cord Blood Program Website - an interactive, informational resource for patients, their families and caregivers, health care professionals, expectant parents and the general public.

-NYBC's Milstein National Cord Blood Center (supported by the Howard and Abby Milstein Foundation) and its National Cord Blood Program (NCBP) is the world's oldest and remains the largest single public cord blood bank.
-We collect, process, test and store cord blood that mothers donate to us for use by patient in need for a hematopoietic stem cell transplant.
-Our Program makes cord blood available under an Investigational New Drug (IND) exemption from the U.S. Food and Drug Administration (FDA) for children and adults who face a life-threatening illness and need "stem cell" transplants from unrelated donors.
+NYBC's Howard P. Milstein Cord Blood Center (supported by the Howard and Abby Milstein Foundation) and its National Cord Blood Program (NCBP) is the world's first and largest single public cord blood bank.
+We collect, process, test and store cord blood that mothers donate to us for patients in need for a hematopoietic stem cell transplant.
+Our Program makes cord blood available - either as a product (HEMACORD®) licensed by U.S. Food and Drug Administration (FDA), or under an Investigational New Drug (IND) exemption from the FDA - for children and adults who face a life-threatening illness and need "stem cell" transplants from unrelated donors.
 NYBC's NCBP was also the first public cord blood bank in the world to receive NetCord-FACT accreditation (June 2003).
 Click here for more information on NetCord-FACT accreditation.
 The NetCord-FACT Accreditation was last renewed on February 9th, 2015.

-Although cord blood is an investigational product, not licensed by FDA, it has been used (as an alternative to bone marrow) as a source of hematopoietic stem cells for several years.
-There have been over 15,000 cord blood transplants worldwide through 2009.
+Cord blood from unrelated donors has been used as an alternative to bone marrow or mobilized stem cells as a source of hematopoietic stem cells for more than 20 years.
+There have been more than 35,000 cord blood transplants performed worldwide so far.
 In the United States, more than one half of all stem cell transplants from unrelated donors in children now use cord blood.
 In Japan, this is true for adults as well.
-Our program has provided cord blood units for transplantation to over 3,500 recipients to date, about one fourth of all cord blood transplants from unrelated donors.
+Our program has provided over 5,300 cord blood units for transplantation, thus far (more than one seventh of all units transplanted from unrelated donors).
 Most patients were affected by leukemia, lymphoma, severe aplastic anemia, other lethal diseases of the blood or immune system or certain inherited metabolic diseases [See: Patients & Outcomes for a listing of all diseases treated thus far].

-When considering a transplant, the transplant physician is responsible for assessing whether his/her patient needs a hematopoietic stem cell transplant and if so, for deciding on the most appropriate source of those stem cells—cord blood, bone marrow or mobilized stem cells.
-When matching cord blood units from our bank are being considered for a transplant, we work with the transplant physician to help select the most appropriate unit (based, in part, on what we have learned from the reports transplant centers send to us on their patients who have already received cord blood units from our Program).
+When considering a transplant, the transplant physician is responsible for assessing whether his/her patient needs a hematopoietic stem cell transplant and if so, for choosing the most appropriate source of those stem cells—cord blood, bone marrow or mobilized stem cells.
+When matched cord blood units from our bank are being considered for a transplant, we work with the transplant physician to help select the most appropriate unit (based, in part, on what we have learned from the reports transplant centers send to us on their patients who have already received cord blood units from our Program).
 The physician, however, makes the final decision with the patient or, in the case of a minor, with the family.

 Expectant parents can get useful information about donation from Cord Blood Donation.
 You can keep current with News & Articles.
 You can use the new SiteMap to help navigate the site.